NCSU GIS/MEA582:

 Fine mode resolution in 3D is resolution of resampling when using the raster in 3D, for example fine mode resolution 2 means that raster with resolution 3 is shown as if it would have resolution 6.
 This is for performance purposes.
 To see raster in its full (native) resolution, use fine mode resolution 1.

-I cannot change or create data in my other Mapsets, only in the current one.
+I cannot change or create data in my other mapsets, only in the current one.

 What is happening when (computational) region is set?